A. David, Jonathan, and Saul.

 e.
 Then Jonathan and David made a covenant: Two men, each on track for the same throne – yet they made a covenant of friendship that would prove stronger than jealousy, than envy, than ambition.

 i.
-David couldn't receive Saul's armor but David received Jonathan's armor, not only because they were more similar in size.
+David couldn’t receive Saul’s armor but David did receive Jonathan’s armor, and not only because they were more similar in size.
 More importantly, they shared the same soul.
-They both loved God and lived more for Him and for others more than for themselves.
-David and Jonathan both knew that if the circumstances were reversed, David would do the exact same thing for Jonathan - because they had the same soul.
+They both loved God and lived more for Him and for others than for themselves.
+David and Jonathan both knew that if the circumstances were reversed, David would do the exact same thing for Jonathan – because they had the same soul.

 iii.
 Some people read a homosexual relationship into the love between David and Jonathan.
 They suppose that two men cannot love each other without it being something the Bible clearly says is immoral.
 But the relationship between David and Jonathan shows the Bible doesn’t condemn real love between men, only a sexual relationship between men.